roysomak4/uta-docker/README.md

-# How to build the uta dockerfile
+# How to build the UTA dockerfile

+The source code is originally from the official UTA github repo.
 #################################

 1. Define the version that you'd like to build.
 The pgdump file for